NeviduJ/ICTer-Workshop-Transformers/README.md

 - **"Let's build GPT: from scratch, in code, spelled out"** – [karpathy.ai/zero-to-hero](https://karpathy.ai/zero-to-hero.html)
 - The notebooks follow Karpathy's pedagogical style of building a GPT-style transformer from scratch, step by step, with clear explanations of each component.

-This workshop adapts those concepts to train tiny GPT models on **Sinhala and Tamil** text, making the transformer architecture accessible to participants working with these languages.
+This workshop adapts those concepts to build tiny GPT implementations on **Sinhala and Tamil** text, making the transformer architecture accessible to participants working with these languages.

 ### License and usage